GGG-KILLER/nixos-configs/README.md

 - `f.ggg.dev`: The backend for services I host publicly
 - `shiro`: My home server where I host my own services along with some others
 - `sora`: My desktop
-- `vpn-proxy`: A proxy I made for some of my friends which are in risk of MITM to use

 ## License
 These configs are licensed under MIT.